 The birth of an idea

-Three of us, friends from college days, had this strangely compelling feeling that we had to visit North Sikkim this year.
+Three of us, friends from our college days, had this strangely compelling feeling that we had to visit North Sikkim this year.
 Why we felt this way, cannot be logically explained.
 We had been mesmerised by the photos of Gurudongmar Lake and numerous recounts by independent sources – who all felt it was something akin to heaven.

 Situated at an altitude of 17,375 ft, it is one of the highest lakes in the world and equally sacred to Buddhists and Sikhs as it is supposed to have been blessed by both Guru Padmasambava/ Rinpoche and Guru Nanak.
 There are many stories around why even during peak winter, one spot of this sacred lake does not freeze.
 Only Indian citizens are permitted to visit the lake as it is just a stone’s throw away from the Indo-Tibetan border.
 The closest village is Thangu (15,000 ft approx) where there is an army check-post.
 Foreigners are allowed only up to this point unless they get a special permit from MEA.